 You should take the title tag, meta description and meta keywords from Screaming Frog and input them into Google Analytics keyword data to determine the words that generate traffic to the site.

-It is important to focus your efforts on local searches and avoid any competitive keywords to get full results.
+Focusing your efforts on local searches and avoiding any competitive keywords to get full results is essential.

 Look at the URLs

 Your URLs should be under 100 characters, easy to remember and static.
-If you lack any of these criteria, you should create new URLs but redirect your old URLs to the new ones with a 301 direct to keep the traffic that was already going to that URL.
+If you lack any of these criteria, you should create new URLs but redirect your old URLs to the new ones with a 301 redirect to keep the traffic going to that URL.

 Title Tags

 Title tags are measured by pixels.
-You need to make sure the tags are unique and relevant to the page.
+You need to ensure the tags are unique and relevant to the page.
 They should all have a call to action and no more than 160 characters.

-They should normally be 40-60 characters long, with a keyword once close to the start of the sentence.
+They should generally be 40-60 characters long, with a keyword once close to the start of the sentence.

 Headings

-H2 headings should be used for top-level subheadings, while H3s should be used for subsections within H2 sections.
+H2 headings should be used for top-level subheadings, while H3 headings should be used for subsections within H2 sections.
 Each successive class of headings carries on with this pattern.

 Content